kisurb/Astronomy_telescope-guide/README.md

 Code for the system I built to quickly find astronomical objects using my telescope.

-The code is hosted in AWS S3.
+The code is currently hosted in AWS S3: https://astronomy-dobsonian.s3.us-east-2.amazonaws.com/index.html

 Tutorial on how to use this tool is described at